jmslocum16/RR/README.md

 Right now the very core functionality is implemented.
 The networking with joining/creating games, loading the basic state from a file on create, transactions, both server and client processing updates, and client rendering the game state to its canvas.
 No updates occur to the game state besides the initial state.

 #Roadmap forward
-Since right now the client just displays a grid of rocks, the logical next large step seems to be to get transactions working on destroying rocks and making the client update its visible area.
-The next version I envision is still in a static viewport, the user clicks on the map.
-When they click on a drillable rock, the client sends an update to the server to instantly destroy that rock.
-The server should process the update and echo it to all of the clients, who should update their visible parts of the map.
-Once that is done, the real work will begin.

 The state also needs to be more well defined.
 The interactions of rock raiders need to be better defined, and buildings need to be entirely defined.
-Once that happens, I the next goal should be.
-1. Dynamic viewport over whole map
-2. Able to select rock raiders and move them around This will require a lot of work on the server to make rock raider's tasks and pathing work, and work on the client to draw the rock raiders on their path properly.
+Once that happens, I the next goal should being ble to select rock raiders and moving them around This will require a lot of work on the server to make rock raider's tasks and pathing work, and work on the client to draw the rock raiders on their path properly.

 The next step seems to be combining the last two and making rock raiders able to move around, and drill walls dynamically.
 This will require implementing the server timing system, client input capturing, and some of the grid transactions.